zestor/SFDynamicFieldBlanker/README.md

         // IMPORTANT: the field names must be in lowercase alphabetical order
         // Since Summer 2015 release, iteration order for Maps and Sets has been predictable
-        // Elements are returned in the same order they were added Map<String,String> FieldMappings = new Map<String,String>();
+        // Elements are returned in the same order they were added
+        // first string = the fields and values which causes fields to be set to null
+        // second string = the fields to set to null
+        // add mappings in order of expected execution Map<String,String> FieldMappings = new Map<String,String>();
         FieldMappings.put('picklist1__c=Value1,picklist2__c=Value1,','show2__c,show4__c');
         FieldMappings.put('picklist1__c=Value2,picklist2__c=Value2,','show1__c,show3__c');